Kakarot-2000/Sentiment_Analysis_API/README.md

 - docker-compose.yml  :  config file for docker-compose

 ## How to Run :
-Make sure that docker is installed on the system before starting
+Make sure that docker is installed on the system before starting.
 #### 1. Clone the directory
 #### 2. Build the container images (from the directory of the repo)
 ```
 $ docker-compose up --build
 ```

-Note : --build is only needed the first time you are running this command
+Note : --build is only needed the first time you are running this command.

 Now the container will be up and running on http://localhost .